Recap: Doctor Who 2012 CS "The Snowmen"

 - Well, maybe she doesn't do much more than toss a weird grenade thingy in this episode, but Jenny definitely looks the part, especially when she corners Simeon in the alleyway.

 - And Clara managed to run fast enough to jump onto a moving carriage and climb onto its roof.
+In a barmaid's outfit.
+Likely one that included a corset.
 Yakima Canutt, eat your heart out.

 - Actually Pretty Funny: When Clara catches Vastra in her "Truth is singular, lies are words, words, words" argument by highlighting how much she rambles about how the Doctor is not kind, it cuts to Jenny stifling a giggle.